tadamcz/value-of-information/README.md

 ```

 # Extra-slow tests
 Achieving high precision means some tests take very long to run (the standard error is proportional to 1/sqrt(n) which declines very slowly).
 To achieve high precision, these tests may need to run for many hours.
-They can be run (e.g. in the cloud) by executing `pytest_extra_slow.sh`.
+They can be run (e.g. in the cloud) by executing `pytest_with_extra_slow.sh`.

 # Mathematics
 When the likelihood function is normal (i.e., it arises from a normally distributed observation), we make use of the following fact to speed up computation: the expected value of the posterior is increasing in the value of the observation.